skx/foth/README.md

 * Support for basic stack operatoins (`dup`, `swap`, `drop`)
 * Support for loops, via `do`/`loop`.
 * Support for conditional-execution, via `if`, `else`, and `then`.
+* Support for declaring variables with `variable`, and getting/setting their values with `@` and `!` respectively.
 * Load any files specified on the command-line
   * If no arguments are included run the REPL
 * A standard library is loaded, from the present directory, if it is present.
   * See what we load by default in [foth/foth.4th](foth/foth.4th).

 ## Anti-Features

-The obvious omission from this implementation is support for variables, and strings in the general case (string support is limited to outputting a constant-string)
+The obvious omission from this implementation is support for strings in the general case (string support is limited to outputting a constant-string).

-For example in real FORTH you can set a variable "today" to be "3" with:

-     > VARIABLE today
-     > 3 today !

-Then access that variable with:

-     > today @

-Usually you'd see a helper `: ?   @ . ;` which would allow:

-     > today ?
-     3

-In our implementation we can get the _effect_ of a constant variable by defining a word, for example setting `today` to 7:

-     > : today 7 ;

-Unfortunately changing that value isn't possible because the following doesn't work as you might hope:

-     > : dec : today 4 ; ;
-     > dec today .

-This is a bug which will be fixed shortly.
+We also lack the meta-programming facilities that FORTH users would expect, in a FORTH system it is possible to implement new control-flow systems, for example, by working with words and the control-flow directly.
+Instead in this system these things are unavailable, and the implementation of IF/DO/LOOP/ELSE/THEN are handled in the golang-code in a way users cannot modify.

 ## Implementation Approach

-The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually usable.
+The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.

-While it would be possible to further improve the implementation from the final stage I'm going to stop there, because I think I've done enough for the moment.
+While it would be possible to further improve the implementation from the final stage I'm going to stop shortly, because I think I've done enough for the moment.

-If you did want to extend further then there _are_ some obvious things to add:
+If you _did_ want to extend further then there are some obvious things to add:

 * Adding more of the "standard" FORTH-words.
+  * For example we're missing `mod`, `pow`, etc.
 * Case-insensitive lookup of words.
-  * e.g. "dup" should act the same way as "DUP".
+  * e.g. `DUP` and `dup` should be handled identically.
-* Pull-requests to add additional functionality to the [final revision](#final-revision) are most welcome.
 * Simplify the special-cases of string-support, along with the conditional/loop handling.

+Pull-requests to add additional functionality to the [final revision](#final-revision) are most welcome.

 ## Implementation Overview